 Becoming a tenant

-If you have decided that becoming a Trust tenant is right for you, the first place to start your search is www.rightmove.co.uk, where we advertise all of our vacancies.
-We don’t keep waiting lists, so it’s worth bookmarking the rightmove site and checking back regularly.
-You can register for an alert to be sent whenever a suitable property becomes available on www.rightmove.co.uk.
+We don’t keep waiting lists, so it’s worth checking the Rightmove site regularly.
+You can register on their site for an alert to be sent whenever a suitable property becomes available.

 - Look out for ‘to let’ boards outside our houses